spookyQubit/CarND-LaneDetection/writeup_template.md

      * If only the information from the current image is used, the lines fluctuate a lot and give a poor performance.
 In order to improve performance, we store the meadian slope and intercept of all previos images in the video stream.
 If the current calculated median intercept/slope is way too differnt from the mean of the previously seen intercept/slope, we discard the currently calculated intercept/slope, and instead use the mean of the previously calculated intercept/slope to draw the positive and negative slope lines.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

 ### 2. Potential shortcomings with the current pipeline
 Even after implementing a smoothing function to average over the stream of previously seen images, the drawn lane lines sometime fluctuate a lot.
 This can potentially be overcome by fine-tuning the std_threshold in the draw_median_lines() function.
 Also, if the lanes are too curved, the assumption of using only one line to represent a lane can break down.